 may restrict a trademark from appearing in the subdomain of an advertiser’s display URL.
 If they restrict it, this doesn’t mean they will take down the ad, but they may remove the subdomain from appearing in the display URL.
 Google advises trademark owners can contact the advertiser directly if they have any other concerns about display URLs.

-In the US, Google only allows the brand holder, resellers, and informational sites to use the trademark in the ad title or ad text.
+Google only allows the brand holder, resellers, and informational sites to use the trademark in the ad title or ad text.

 Resellers can use trademark in the ad copy as long as the ad’s landing page is primarily dedicated to selling products or services corresponding to the trademark.
 The page must clearly facilitate the sale of the product and provide information such as price or rate for the product or service.